obimbasmart/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 4. Write a function that prints a text with 2 new lines after each of these characters: ., ? and :

 	- Prototype: `def text_indentation(text):`
 	- text must be a string, otherwise raise a TypeError exception with the message text must be a string
 	- There should be no space at the beginning or at the end of each printed line
 	- You are not allowed to import any module

+5. In this task, you will write unittests for the function `def max_integer(list=[]):`

+	- Your test file should be inside a folder tests
+	- You have to use the unittest module
+	- Your test file should be python files (extension: `.py`)
+	- Your test file should be executed by using this command: `python3 -m unittest tests.6-max_integer_test`
+	- All tests you make must be passable by the function below
+	- We strongly encourage you to work together on test cases, so that you don’t miss any edge case